-FIO Protocol is powered by Layer 1 FIO Chain purpose-build to help wallets hide the complexity of blockchain transactions across all blockchains, been built with many innovative features
+FIO Protocol is powered by Layer 1 FIO Chain purpose-built with many innovative features to help wallets hide the complexity of blockchain transactions across all blockchains.

 FIO Protocol overlaps with many naming solutions in that it offers a human-readable name.
 However, FIO Handle is just one of the elements of the Protocol, and other usability-enhancing features, such as FIO Request, FIO Data, NFT Signature make for a far more compelling product.

 FIO Domains, which are part of FIO Handles, are purposely designed without extensions.
 This way they do not collide with other naming systems or ICANN, the undisputed global authority on web domains.
 Conversely, other web3 naming systems are already experiencing collision as seen in .coin and .wallet feuds.
 By not having extensions, FIO avoids the issue in the short-term and makes FIO Domains de facto Top Level Domains (TLDs).
 In the long-term FIO has the flexibility to append any globally recognizable extension (e.g. .fio) to the FIO Domain.